nspano4/The-211th-/README.txt

         http://127.0.0.1:5000/

-TO run the program on Mac/Linux
+To run the program on Mac/Linux

 	create the virtual environment
 		run 'virtualenv venv'